kdave/btrfs-progs/Documentation/ch-mount-options.rst

         a mounted filesystem if the log is not replayed.

 usebackuproot
-        (since: 4.6, default: off)
+        (since: 4.6, removed since: 7.3, default: off)

         Enable autorecovery attempts if a bad tree root is found at mount time.
         Currently this scans a backup list of several previous tree roots and tries to use the first readable.
 This can be used with read-only mounts as well.

         .. note::
-                This option has replaced *recovery* which has been deprecated.
+		This option has been deprecated in v5.9.
+This option is fully removed since v7.3.

 user_subvol_rm_allowed
         (default: off)